iefdev/Archey-X/ReadMe.md

 - - -

 If you have any feedback, suggestions?
-Please, use the Issues, Pull requests, send an email or a tweet.
+Please, use the Issues, Merge Requests, send an email or a tweet.

 · Eric ([@iEFdev][twitter])